apache/sling-org-apache-sling-graphql-core/README.md

         address: String
     }

+Using this directive as in the above example adds the following types to the schema to provide paginated output that follows the Relay spec:

+    type PageInfo {
+        startCursor : String
+        endCursor : String
+        hasPreviousPage : Boolean
+        hasNextPage : Boolean
+    }

+    type HumanEdge {
+        cursor: String
+        node: Human
+    }

+    type HumanConnection {
+        edges : [HumanEdge]
+        pageInfo : PageInfo
+    }

+### How to implement a SlingDataFetcher that provides a paginated result set

 The [GenericConnection](./src/main/java/org/apache/sling/graphql/core/helpers/pagination/GenericConnection.java) class,
 together with the [`org.apache.sling.graphql.api.pagination`](./src/main/java/org/apache/sling/graphql/api/pagination) API provide support for paginated results.
 With this utility class, you just need to supply an `Iterator` on your data, a